 On entry to the festival site, a search (body check) for prohibited items is conducted on all people.
 Prohibited items include:

-a) Any bags and any rucksacks / backpacks except permitted bags (see permitted items)
+a.
+Any bags and any rucksacks with the exception of explicitly permitted bags (see permitted items)

 Carrying the above items may result in rejection of the attendee and exclusion of the attendee from the event; items under figures 5. a, b, c, h and i that are carried may, subject to a charge, be deposited in lockers which are limited in number and capacity.
 The remaining prohibited items may not be deposited in the lockers.